 For fire or mudslide information, including post-storm cleanup, counseling resources, and more:

 - Text your zip code (ex: “93101”) to 898-211

 - Visit the Santa Barbara County Winter Storm Info or Thomas Fire Info Page

 Evacuation/Structure Damage Maps: View the updated Mandatory and Voluntary Evacuation areas and Public Safety Exclusion Zone here.
-View the interactive web map for property owners to access damage assessment data here.
+View the interactive web map for property damage assessment data here.

 - Visiting Nurse & Hospice Care is offering free support counseling for those who have suffered a loss.
 Call 805-308-9602 or email email@example.com.

-- Family Service Agency has set up Compassion Centers at Cleveland, Cold Springs, and Santa Barbara High School and Junior High.
+- Family Service Agency set up Compassion Centers at Cleveland, Cold Springs, and Santa Barbara High School and Junior High after the storm.
 For more information about counseling for your child, contact your school administration or call FSA at 805-965-1001 or visit fsacares.org.

 Make a Donation/Help

 Go online to Red Cross Disaster Relief to donate or register to help.
 Monetary donations can also be made by texting “redcross” to 90999.

 United Way of Ventura County